touch2shop/cassandra-elasticsearch-sync/README.md

             }
         }'

-Notice that the UUID and decimal types on Cassandra are persisted on Elasticsearch as string.
+Notice that the UUID and decimal types on Cassandra are mapped on Elasticsearch as string.
 This is because Elasticsearch does not support these types natively.

+Please remember that, in general, decimal numbers should not be stored as floating point numbers.
+The precision loss induced by floating point arithmetic could cause a significant impact on financial and business applications.
+You can read more about it [here](https://docs.python.org/3/library/decimal.html).

 KNOWN ISSUES
 ------------